Wyane653/mnist-classifier/README.md

 - Observe how subtle changes in your drawing affect the prediction confidence.
 - Showcase the project's capabilities in an engaging way.

+### Project Gallery
+In order for readers to directly observe the operation of this project, a demonstration GIF and images will be provided at the end of this document.

 ## 中文版本
 ### 📌 项目概述